Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: Conclusion

 \section{Conclusion}

-To conclude, we have extended the modeling of gravitational waveforms from inspiralling, non-spinning compact binaries in ST theories by incorporating adiabatic tidal effects to the radiative sector.
+We have extended the modeling of gravitational waveforms from inspiralling, non-spinning compact binaries in ST theories by incorporating adiabatic tidal effects to the radiative sector.
 We have used the PN-MPM formalism adapted to ST theories, and worked within the adiabatic approximation for the description of tides, including the scalar tides.
-As our main results, we have computed the tidal corrections to the gravitational and scalar fluxes up to 1PN order beyond the leading quadrupolar radiation in GR, and derived the corresponding 2PN correction to the GW phasing in the dipolar-driven regime.
+As our main results, we have computed the tidal corrections to the total flux up to the NNLO, and derived the corresponding NNLO correction to the GW phasing in the dipolar-driven regime.
 At this level of accuracy, we had to account for the contributions of the scalar, tensorial, and mixed scalar-tensorial tidal deformabilities.
-We have also computed the full gravitational and scalar waveform amplitude modes consistently to 1PN order in the same regime.
-Only dipolar tidal corrections contribute to the waveform amplitudes at this precision.
-In order to capture quadrupolar tidal effects, specifically the second-order scalar as well as the leading-order tensorial and mixed scalar-tensorial contributions, one needs to extend the PN computations up to 1.5PN order.
+We have also computed the full wavefoorm, including both gravitational and scalar modes, to $\text{N}^{1.5}\text{LO}$ in the same regime.
+Only dipolar tidal corrections contribute to the waveform modes at this precision.
+In order to capture quadrupolar tidal effects in the waveform, specifically the second-order scalar as well as the leading-order tensorial and mixed scalar-tensorial contributions, one needs to extend the PN computations up to NNLO.
 This is left for future work.